 - On the publisher side, there is no transparency into the unique performance of the cross promotion campaigns, since cross promotion and other network campaigns are delivered blended together inside of each instance.

 - As an advertiser, you are essentially competing with other advertisers over the same instance, which drives up the price on your own inventory.

-ironSource’s cross promotion solution enables you to cross promote your portfolio of games within your own ad space while utilizing the abilities of both an ad network and mediation technology.
+ironSource’s cross promotion solution enables you to cross promote your portfolio of games within your own ad space while utilizing the abilities of in-app bidding technology.

 From the monetization side of things, this solution gives you full visibility, transparency, and control into the performance of your cross promotion efforts.
-Serve cross promotion through multiple instances and use all of the advantages that come along with robust reporting.
-Additionally, utilize all the features of the mediation to set flat eCPM rates and customize the configurations of the waterfall.
+Serve cross promotion ads inside a dedicated bidding network and use all of the advantages that come along with automated in-app bidding.

 From the demand side, you're able to run campaigns on a CPI basis, utilize the ROAS optimizer, and have access to all of the same controls from the regular UA platform including dynamic suppression.
 Furthermore, access to ironSource’s data science makes sure that cross promotion ads are shown to the right users at the right time and maximizes both scale and quality.

 ironSource's cross promotion solution was designed to solve one of the biggest challenges you face while growing your game: ensuring that you have the highest-valued players possible.